f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 .. _`K12121934`: https://support.f5.com/csp/article/K12121934

-Official documentation can be found on the `BIG-IQ Knowledge Center`_ and there is a `DevCentral`_ article on this subject.
+Official documentation can be found on the `BIG-IQ Knowledge Center`_ and see `DevCentral`_ article on this subject.

 .. _`BIG-IQ Knowledge Center`: https://techdocs.f5.com/en-us/bigiq-7-0-0/mitigating-managing-bot-defense-using-big-iq/monitoring-bot-defense-activity.html